Kinovarobotics/kinova-ros/README.md

 # KINOVA-ROS

 The `kinova-ros` stack provides a ROS interface for the Kinova Robotics JACO, JACO2 and MICO robotic manipulator arms, and it is built to support further kinova products as well.
 Besides  widely support of Kinova products, there are many bug fixing, improvements and new features as well.
 The stack is developped upon the Kinova C++ API functions, which communicates with the DSP inside robot base.

-The stack mainly contains the following packages:
+## Supported versions
+The recommended configuration is ROS Indigo with 64 bit Ubuntu 14.04.

+The package may work with other configurations as well but it only tested for the one recommended above.

 ## file system
  - kinova_bringup: launch file to start kinova_driver and apply some configurations